 Bringing a new product to the high street can be an exciting time, one that sees not only the product itself gain a significant amount of attention but also an entire brand.
-The high street is also an ideal place to connect a product with a specific demographic while also reaching new audiences, as the high street is continuously filled with potentially new customers.
+The high street is also an ideal place to connect a product with a specific demographic while also reaching new audiences, as the high street is continuously filled with potentially new customers, most of which have arrived by a taxi in York.

 To draw new shoppers into a brick-and-mortar space, however, can be a challenge.
 High streets remain competitive and many will not only remain loyal to brands they are familiar with but also blind to nearby competitors.
 For a product to reach these shoppers, they must create buzz.